 The Document template is now available in the CRM client:

 To be able to edit the template in Google Drive / Word Online - the template needs to be located in the O365 / Google cloud (ref.
 "Store template in:" above).
 If this is not a requirement - the template can stay put in CRM Online storage (SO Archive) if you like.

 If you want to change where the original templates store new documents created - you can do this by changing the original template property "Document stored in:".

 If you want to move the template from CRM Online storage (SO Archive) to Google / O365, click "Add" in Document Template list -> Choose "Copy an existing document template file"

 Use a descriptive title for the template, and use "Header" to group templates.
-This makes it easier for the end user to understand which files saves and opens the files in Drive / Word Online.
+This makes it easier for the end-user to understand which files save and opens the files in Drive / Word Online.

 • All documents written in SuperOffice will be stored in the SharePoint / Google cloud if template is set up for it, and available to open and edit in SuperOffice CRM Online